Kolbeinn Finnsson

-Kolbeinn Birgir Finnsson (born 25 August 1999) is an Icelandic professional footballer who plays for club Utrecht and the Iceland national team as a defender or midfielder.
-He has played domestic football in Iceland, the Netherlands, England, Germany and Denmark.
+Kolbeinn Birgir Finnsson (born 25 August 1999) is an Icelandic professional footballer who plays for Eliteserien club Vålerenga as a defender or midfielder.
+He plays for the Iceland national team at international level.

 A product of the Fylkir academy, Kolbeinn began his senior career with the club and transferred to FC Groningen in 2015, with whom he progressed into the reserve team.
 In 2018, he transferred to Brentford B, from whom he transferred to Borussia Dortmund II in 2019.
-Kolbeinn's break into top-tier football came with Danish club Lyngby in 2023.
-Kolbeinn was capped by Iceland at youth level and made his full international debut in 2019.
+Kolbeinn's break into first team football came with Danish club Lyngby in 2023, after which he transferred to Dutch club Utrecht in 2024.
+After failing to break into the starting lineup, Kolbeinn transferred to Norwegian club Vålerenga in 2026.
+He was capped by Iceland at youth level and made his full international debut in 2019.

 Club career

 Fylkir

 A midfielder, Kolbeinn began his career in his native Iceland in the Fylkir academy.
 His progression was such that he became the club's youngest-ever player when he made his debut at age 14 years and 229 days in a 3–0 group stage League Cup victory over Þróttur on 11 April 2014.
 Kolbeinn signed a new 2 1/2-year contract on 2 May 2015, he became the youngest player in the club's history to start a Úrvalsdeild match, when he made a late substitute appearance in a 1–1 draw with Fjölnir.
 Kolbeinn made 15 appearances during the 2015 season and departed the Fylkisvöllur in January 2016.